-1.3 BAILEY UNICORN WARRANTY COVER
+1.3 UNICORN CARAVAN WARRANTY COVER

-Total customer satisfaction is top priority at Bailey and the quality ethos extends to the after sales service and manufacturer's warranty that comes with every new Bailey touring caravan.
-In this way we not only ensure long-term peace of mind but also enhance the resale value of your investment.
+Total customer satisfaction is top priority at Bailey and the quality ethos extends to the after sales service and market leading manufacturer's warranty package that comes with every new Bailey Unicorn caravan.
+In this way we not only ensure long-term peace of mind but also enhance the re-sale value of your investment.

-1.3.1 10 Year Body Shell Integrity Guarantee
+1.3.1 6 Year Body Shell Integrity Guarantee

-The Bailey Alu-Tech caravan is covered by a ten (10) year Bodyshell Integrity Guarantee, which comprises of a six (6) year standard warranty cover and a four (4) year chargeable extension to the standard warranty cover.
-This cover extends to any structural degradation to the bodyshell that arises as a result of water ingress through any permanently sealed seams or joints.
+The Bailey Alu-Tech Unicorn caravan is covered by a six (6) year Bodyshell Integrity Guarantee from the initial date of purchase.
+This cover extends to any structural degradation to the bodyshell that arises as a result of water ingress through any permanently sealed seams or joints (with the exception of exclusions stated in the terms and conditions.)